 We've achieved 50% to 75% cost reductions for customers who migrated their workloads from a competing platform.
 This is because we have features that will reduce your cloud costs (automated tuning of pipelines, a single shared cluster with fast autoscaling, spot nodes support), and because the management fee we charge is smaller than other Spark platforms too.

 We've achieved 50 to 75% cost reductions for customers migrating their workloads from a competitor.
 If you'd like us to estimate the potential savings with more details, install our free and cross-platform monitoring tool Data Mechanics Delight on top of your current Spark platform, then get in touch with us by booking a demo.
 We will analyze the logs collected by Delight to estimate the savings we can generate for your Spark workloads.

-You have control over the autoscaling behavior of the general Kubernetes cluster and of each unique Spark application.
+You have control over the autoscaling behavior of the Kubernetes cluster and of each Spark application running on it.
 So you can, for example, set a maximum size for the cluster and for each unique Spark application.